How Much Does Financial Advice Cost?

 3 Dec 2018 | COMMENTS: 0 | Author: Ryan Smith | General

 There is no doubt that taking the decision to look after your finances is a wise one.
 While the basics, such as budgeting, can be done personally, you may well find using the services of a financial advisor helpful.
-An independent financial advisor (IFA) can give clear financial advice and help you prepare your financial future.
+A financial advisor can give clear financial advice and help you prepare your financial future.
 They can also:

 - Recommend the best investments to make.

 - Help manage your money in tax-efficient savings for the future.

 - Stop you from making costly financial errors.

 One sticking point for many people, however, is the question of, “How much does a financial advisor cost?”
 It can seem counter-intuitive to be spending money on a service in order to actually make or save money in the long run.
 While it cannot be denied that there will be a charge involved for their services, a qualified financial advisor will almost certainly see that initial investment returned and paying dividends.

 Financial advice fees can vary depending on how much time they spend with you and how much advice you need.
 Naturally, the more work they put in, the more they will cost.
 The hourly cost will depend on who you use, but it usually ranges from around £75 to £300, though the UK average is around £150 per hour.

 If you do not wish to pay an hourly rate, negotiate with the advisor to see if they would instead set a fixed fee for the work or even an ongoing monthly cost for ongoing advice.
 A fixed fee could cost in the hundreds of pounds, depending on how long it takes to complete, while a monthly fee would naturally be less than paying it all at once.

 As well as the actual time spent on any advice given or work undertaken, other factors may come into play, such as: